Steve Rapp

-Steve Rapp (born November 18, 1971, in Lafayette, California) is an American motorcyclist who turned professional in 1996.
-He races in the MotoAmerica Superstock 1000 Championship aboard a BMW S1000RR.
+Steve Rapp (born November 18, 1971, in Lafayette, California) is a former American motorcyclist who turned professional in 1996 and is now an airline pilot.
+He raced in the MotoAmerica Superstock 1000 Championship aboard a BMW S1000RR.

 Career

-Rapp gets wildcard race at Indianapolis and thus became the oldest Rookie to début in MotoGP class era at 41 years old (similar to Toshio Suzuki's feat at 1993 Japanese Grand Prix in Formula One).
+Rapp gets wildcard race at Indianapolis and thus became the then-oldest Rookie to début in MotoGP class era at 41 years old (similar to Toshio Suzuki's feat at 1993 Japanese Grand Prix in Formula One).